mikecerton/UserInsight-Streaming-Data-Pipeline/README.md

    - Worker node (Spark)
 5. my_spark/spark_stream.py (Processes streaming data from Kafka and saves Parquet files to S3)
 6. lambda_function.py (Triggers when a new object is added to the S3 bucket, pulling the data into Redshift)
-7. Pull data from Redshift to create a dashboard in Google Looker Studio
+7. Pull data from Redshift to create a dashboard with Google Looker Studio
 ```

 ## Disclaimer